Skip to main content

 • Apply theory and research on internationalizing the curriculum.

-• Partner with an institution or faculty abroad to enhance students’ cultural competence.
+• Partner with an institution or faculty abroad or at home to enhance students’ cultural competence.

 • Create a collaborative assignment or semester-long project with an international faculty member on campus or an equivalent course taught in another country.